M. C. Rajah

-Mylai Chinna Thambi Pillai Rajah (17 June 1883 – 23 August 1943) was an Indian politician, educationist, social and political activist from the Indian state of Tamil Nadu.
+Mylai Chinna Thambi Pillai Rajah (17 June 1883 – 23 August 1943) was a Tamil politician, educationist, social and political activist from the Indian union state of Tamil Nadu.

 Rajah was born to a Tamil family of Madras.
 He entered politics after graduation and was a leader in the Justice Party.
 However, he quit the party in 1923 over the party's treatment of the then Depressed Classes.
 He was the first leader who organized the Scheduled Classes at the national level in India, and the most prominent Scheduled Classes leader of pre-independent India.
 In his heyday, Rajah was considered to be a person equal in stature to B. R. Ambedkar.
 He was the pioneer of mid-day meal scheme in India.

 Early life

 Rajah was born to Mylai Chinna Thambi Pillai in 1883 at St. Thomas Mount, Madras.
 Chinna Thambi Pillai was the manager of Lawrence Asylum.
 Rajah had his schooling at the Wesley Mission High School, Royapettah and Wesley College.
 He graduated from Madras Christian College and worked as a school teacher and later a professor.